WSPR-TX Pico Transmitter

 Some quick features:

-- Weight 10.5gram (Without HF antenna and balloon harness)
+Weight 5.4gram (Without solar cells, HF antenna and balloon harness)

 The low output power makes it possible to operate directly from its included best-in-class lightweight polymer solar cells.